-It is possible to implement filtering using standard COS Event Channels, which can be chained to create an event filtering graph that consumers use to receive a subset of the total events in the system.
+It is possible to implement filtering using standard COS Event Channels, which can be chained to create an event filtering graph that consumers to register for a subset of the total events in the system.
 However, the filter graph defined in standard COS increases the number of hops that a message must travel between suppliers and consumers.
-The increased overhead incurred by traversing these hops is unacceptable for real-time applications with low latency requirements.
+The increased overhead incurred by traversing these hops is typically unacceptable for real-time applications with low latency requirements.
 Furthermore, the COS filtering model does not address the event correlation needs of consumers that must wait for multiple events to occur before they can execute.

 To alleviate these problems, TAO's RT Event Service provides filtering and correlation mechanisms that allow consumers to specify logical OR and AND event dependencies.
 When those dependencies are met, the RT Event Service dispatches all events that satisfy the consumers' dependencies.
-For instance, the I/O Facade can specify its requirements to the RT Event Service so that the channel only notifies the Facade object after all its Sensor Proxies have received I/O. At that time, the I/O Facade receives an IDL sequence with all the events from the Sensor Proxies it depends on via a single push operation.
+For instance, the I/O Facade can specify its requirements to the RT Event Service so that the channel only notifies the Facade object after all its Sensor Proxies have received I/O. At that time, the I/O Facade receives an aggregate of all the Sensor Proxies it depends on via a single push.